MartinKirchhoff/SocialVisTum/README.md

 11. To calculate the F1 scores use "python ./code/evaluation.py --domain &lt;domain&gt; --conf &lt;conf&gt;".
 The results are saved in the folder /code/output_dir/&lt;domain&gt;/&lt;conf&gt; in the file results.

-**Training Parameter Overview**
+### Training Parameter Overview

-All the training parameters can be adjusted by adding the name of the parameter and its associated value to the "python ./code/train.py" command.
+The following table defines all the parameters that are used to train the model with new data.
+All the parameters can be adjusted by adding the name of the parameter and its associated value to the "python ./code/train.py" command.
 Example: "python ./code/train.py --domain &lt;domain&gt; --conf &lt;conf&gt;--emb-path ./preprocessed_data/&lt;domain&gt;/glove_w2v_300_filtered.txt --num-topics 5 --num-words 30"

 | Name                  | Explanation                                             | Type  | Default                            |